 In between the three there are countless other versions of hu tieu that are created in many areas of southern Vietnam, each making use of the available local ingredients.
 Hence you have pork hu tieu, seafood hu tieu, shrimp hu tieu, or anything else the cooks desire to create.
 The amazing thing is with such diversity and creativity, diners from outside the area would recognize a bowl of hu tieu as a legitimate bowl of hu tieu when encountered!

 The common thread that seems to connect these hu tieu variations are the key elements, such as pork-based soup broth, ground pork (the finer the better,) Chinese celery, sauteed garlic and shallots and a few others, to maintain hu tieu's distinctive bite and taste.
 Hu tieu is one of those rare yet beautiful noodle dishes that change from place to place, utilize a variety of different ingredients depending on the preparer, and are accepted with the same naming convention no matter where they end up.
 Interestingly, hu tieu versions that are based on chicken or beef ingredients are rarely found.
 Beef is already the king in pho, and chicken can be found in pho and many bun dishes, so I think everything works out just fine and everyone is happy.

 Hu Tieu The Dishes - Dry or Soup?

 So there you have the ultimate challenger to my beloved bowl of pho.
-They come from everywhere, they take on many shapes and forms, and they all taste yummy.
+You can run into hu tieu everywhere in the South, they take on many shapes and forms, and they all taste yummy.
 To put hu tieu (the soup kind) in perspective, here are some hu tieu 101s for you: